SweeprFi/agent-wallet/packages/aw-tool-enso/README.md

 # AW-Tool Enso Documentation

-The `aw-tool-enso` package provides functionality for performing ECDSA signing operations using Lit Protocol's PKPs (Programmable Key Pairs).
-This tool enables secure signing of arbitrary messages or transactions while enforcing policy-based controls.
+The `aw-tool-enso` package provides utilities for performing onchain actions, such as swap, deposit, lend, borrow, etc. across 180+ protocols.

 ---

 ## Files Overview (in src/lib)

 ### 1. **`ipfs.ts`**

 Handles IPFS CIDs for different environments (development, testing, production).
 Falls back to default CIDs if the build output is not found.

-#### Key Features:
+#### Key Features

 - **Default CIDs**: Predefined CIDs for `datil-dev`, `datil-test`, and `datil` environments
 - **Dynamic CID Loading**: Attempts to load CIDs from `dist/ipfs.json` at runtime
 - **Fallback Mechanism**: Uses default CIDs if the file is missing or unreadable